James Kirby is a Chancery barrister specialising in trusts and estates, mental capacity, inheritance claims and private client taxation.

 James is an editor of Williams on Wills (11th edition, 2021).

 Before becoming a barrister, James was a Research Fellow in History at Trinity College, Cambridge.

 Private Client: Non-Contentious

-James’ regularly advises on matters concerning trusts and estates, Particular experience includes:
+James regularly advises trustees, personal representatives and beneficiaries on matters concerning trusts and estates, including tax matters.
+His experience includes:

 - Bar Professional Training Course (Outstanding), City Law School (2017)

 - Graduate Diploma in Law (Distinction; Equity & Trusts Prize), City Law School (2016)